GENI-NSF/geni-tools/README-stitching.txt

  1. Be sure you can run Omni.

  2. Design a topology.
-Write a standard RSpec.
-Include 1 more more `<link>`s between interfaces on 2 compute nodes.
+Write a standard GENI v3 RSpec.
+Include 1 or more `<link>`s between interfaces on 2 compute nodes.
 E.G.
 {{{
 #!xml